dougeby/IntuneDocs/intune/troubleshoot-policies-in-microsoft-intune.md

 # Troubleshoot policies in Intune

 If you're having problems deploying and managing Intune policies, start here.
-This topic contains some common problems you might encounter, and possible solutions.
+This article describes some common problems you might experience, and possible solutions.

 ## General Issues

 ### Was a deployed policy applied to the device?
-**Issue:** You are unsure if a policy is correctly applied.
+**Issue:** You're unsure if a policy is correctly applied.

 In Intune > **Devices** > **All devices** > select the device > **Device configuration**, every device lists its policies.
 Each policy has a **Status**.
-The status is what is actually applied when all of the policies that apply to the device, as well as the restrictions and requirements of the hardware and the operating system, are considered together.
+The status is applied when all of the policies that apply to the device, including the restrictions and requirements of the hardware and the operating system, are considered together.
 Possible statuses are:

-- **Conforms**: Tthe device has received the policy and reports to the service that it conforms to the setting.
+- **Conforms**: The device has received the policy and reports to the service that it conforms to the setting.

-- **Not applicable**: The policy setting is not applicable.
+- **Not applicable**: The policy setting isn't applicable.
 For example, email settings for iOS devices would not apply to an Android device.

-- **Pending**: The policy was sent to the device, but hasn't reported status to the service.
-For example, encryption on Android requires the user to enable encryption and might therefore be pending.
+- **Pending**: The policy is sent to the device, but hasn't reported the status to the service.
+For example, encryption on Android requires the user to enable encryption, and might show as pending.

 > [!NOTE]
 > When two policies with different levels of restriction apply to the same device or user, the more restrictive policy applies.